HerrMotz/bachelor-thesis/publication/main.typ

 The goal of this work is to create two mostly separate programs:
 + the _visual query building interface_ (forthon called *frontend*) and
-+ the _translator from VGQ to SPARQL_ and vice versa (forthon called *backend*).
++ the _translator from VGQ to SPARQL and vice versa_ (forthon called *backend*).

 The most important aspects for the choice of software and UX design were usability and maintability.
 The aim is to lay the basis for a software, which can be applied in day-to-day as an "almost-no-code" query builder.
 The development of Query by Graph will be continued in the project _HisQu_ by the #link("https://www.mephisto.uni-jena.de/")[MEPHisto group] funded by #link("https://4memory.de")[NFDI4Memory].
 Therefore, the focus lay on building an extensible, future-proof platform, rather than implementing every thought-of feature.
+Firstly, this stopped me from implementing the ontology integration module. #todo[Explain what the ontology integration module is, if I have enough time.]

 == Architecture
 Since SPARQL is mostly used in the context of a web browser, the choice for a web app seemed obvious.